 - Be involved in indigenous peoples and local community organizations (at local, national and international levels), which focus on biodiversity issues and through national indigenous peoples and local community advisory committees.

 - Be involved at international levels.
 Indigenous and local community representatives who attend meetings held under the Convention form a caucus which is referred to as the International Indigenous Forum on Biodiversity (IIFB) .
 The Secretariat of the Convention provides practical support such as meetings rooms, computers and internet access during meetings.
 Indigenous and local community representatives are warmly invited to participate in the IIFB, and newcomers receive capacity building and support in their work.

-- Communicate your views to the Secretariat, with regards to the current work programme - to be considered at the 11th meeting of WG8(j) on 20-22 November 2019, in Montreal and feeding into the 15th meeting of the Parties to the Convention (COP 15) scheduled for October 2020 in the People's Republic of China.
+- Communicate your views to the Secretariat, with regards to the current work programme - to be considered at the 12th meeting of WG8(j) (dates to be determined.)

 - Participate in the regional consultation and capacity building opportunities – refer to the calendar of meetings and notifications for opportunities.